portworx/px-docs/cloud/aws/asg.md

 In the case of ASG, if you want to scale down your PX cluster, you will not be able to use methods mentioned in [Scale-Down Nodes](/maintain/scale-down.html#removing-a-functional-node-from-a-cluster).
 You can still reduce the size of your Auto Scaling Group, while making sure to maintain PX cluster quorum.

-## Co-relating EBS volumes with Portworx nodes
+## Corelating EBS volumes with Portworx nodes

 {% include asg/cli.md %}